 Project 1: Using a murine model of myocardial infarction, we have shown that platelet RNA and the platelet proteome as well as platelet agonist responsiveness are different in the post-myocardial infarct environment.
 A career-development grant was awarded to study the role of ERK5 and related protein kinases in changing platelet function in ischemic disease.
 We began enrolling patients with ST-segment elevation myocardial infarction (STEMI) and non ST-segment elevation myocardial infarction (NSTEMI) in July of 2016 to study this phenomenon immediately when the patient arrives in the emergency department at Strong Memorial Hospital.

 Project 2: Using a murine model of abdominal aortic aneurysm (AAA) and, along with our colleagues in vascular surgery and cardiac surgery at the University of Rochester, we are studying platelet function both as a consequence of aortic disease and in promoting aortic disease progression.
-We are using a proteomic approach to identify changes in signaling properties in platelets and in the aortic wall of patients with AAA.
+We use genetic approaches to identify platelet targets useful in modulating vascular disease.

 Project 3: Using a murine model of critical limb ischemia (CLI) and various models mimicking the human condition of hypoxia, we have identified two important signal transduction mechanisms which lead to dysregulated platelet behavior.
 This may in part explain why patients with PAD are predisposed to heart attack and stroke.
 We recently extended our studies to human platelets from PAD patients with our colleagues in vascular surgery at the University of Rochester and in the Department of Pathology at the Johns Hopkins Hospital.

 We utilize contemporary cell biology, biochemistry, molecular biology, and animal models to address these questions.
-We work closely with our colleagues in clinical cardiology, cardiac surgery, and vascular surgery.
 Our overall goal is to evaluate gaps in clinical care, identify viable signaling pathways in human tissue for drug intervention, and then finally to utilize animal models to test the working hypothesis.
 We are a friendly, collaborative laboratory with a keen interest in the career development of all laboratory members.

 K Award Grant